daodeveloper/dao-chat/backend/data/FAQs.md

 - **Direct Ownership:** You buy area rights directly from the project's SPV, giving you a legally binding claim to the property.
 - **Blockchain Technology:** Transactions and ownership records are stored on the blockchain, ensuring transparency and security.
-- **Legal Documentation:** You receive legal documents outlining your ownership rights.
+- **Legal Documentation:** You receive legal documents (Allotment Letters or SPAs) outlining your ownership rights.
 - **Transparency:** Full access to legal documents and project stats keeps you informed about development progress and financial performance.
 - **Regulatory Oversight:** Compliance with SECP regulations and other legal requirements.